-Bibliometric Analysis on the Use of Social Studies Learning Models in Elementary Schools (2014-2024)
+Bibliometric Analysis of Social Studies Learning Models in Elementary Schools from 2014 to 2024

-Keywords: Social Sciences, Learning Model, Primary School, Bibliometric Analysis
+Keywords: Bibliometric Analysis, Learning Model, Primary School, Social Sciences

 Abstract